Bespoke Shower Glass for Attic Conversions | A Comprehensive Guide

 Obviously there are a lot of things to consider so we're always here to discuss on 01249 554344 on weekdays only.

 Our U Channel, seals and support bars come in a stock length and need to be cut to the relevant size but yourself or whoever is carrying out the installation.

 All tolerances for fixtures and fittings we supply would be taken prior to production, and confirmed with an elevation plan for approval.

-Average turn around with delivery is 10/14 working days aprox from payment.
+Average turn around with delivery is 10/14 working days approx from payment and production commencing.
 Delivery location does have an influence on these timescales and so can be longer.
 However, we aim to get all glass to our customers as quick as we can.
 Please note a definitive date for glass delivery can only be confirmed once it is ready and transport have scheduled on a route, the driver would update with and ETA on the day of delivery.

 A Few Useful Links